stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

    *Label: Result of differential re-translation** *Description: View the result of the translation of the changed original text while trying to maintain the manual corrections.

+## Implementation remarks

+If the response from the OpenAI chat completion service has not status 200, the response should be displayed via alert.
+Each sent request should be logged with console.log, the received response should be logged with console.log as well, and the text should be put into the "Automatically Translated Original Text Field" or "Result of re-translation", depending on the button.
+The api key should be read from localStorage.getItem('openai_api_key') as cache or prompted if not there yet.
+During request processing the buttons should be disabled.

+There should be a list of several examples using English and German language with value sets for all fields (including the automatically translated fields), and the dropdown should be filled with them.
+The first option is an option "Select an example" and the other options are the examples.
+On choosing an example in the dropdown, the form should be filled with the values of the example.
+The manually corrected translation should the automatically translated text with some synonyms replaced.